ykim18mica/mica-gd220/README.md

 ### Week 5
 - More on project [template code](lectures/w4-lyrics-template-walkthrough.md)
-  - watch videos from week 4 for more information.

 - Work on Project 1
 - Assignments:
   - continue to work on your project and post all the updates to Google Drive.
+  - watch videos from week 4 for more information on how to use Project 1 coding template.

 <!--